What are API Gateways?

 Key Features of API Gateways

-• Authentication: Verifies the identity of users and services.
+• Authentication: Verifies the identity of clients making requests to your services.

-• Rate Limiting: Controls the number of requests a client can make.
+• Rate Limiting: Controls the number of requests a client can make in a given period.

-• Monitoring: Tracks and logs API usage and performance metrics.
+• Monitoring: Tracks API usage and performance for analytics and troubleshooting.

 Benefits of Using API Gateways